clap-rs/clap/examples/typed-derive.md

 $ typed-derive --log-level
 ? failed
-error: The argument '--log-level <LOG_LEVEL>' requires a value but none was supplied [possible values: info, debug, info, warn, error]
+error: the argument '--log-level <LOG_LEVEL>' requires a value but none was supplied [possible values: info, debug, info, warn, error]

 For more information try '--help'